oshi192/Training_03_noteBook-MVC-Regulars-/README.md

-###noteBook MVC Regulars
+### noteBook MVC Regulars
-the task was to create a structure for entering data from the command line and validate them using regular expressions.
+The task was to create a structure for entering data from the command line and validate them using regular expressions.

 Create an entity "Record" in the "Notebook", which consists of:
  - Name of subscriber